icon Ordered before 17:30, shipped today - Support: +1 818-209-4967

 Launching rc gliders that are of the non-powered variety can be done in a few different ways, all of which are fairly easy to understand.
 Some are easier to do than others though.

 This page will give you a brief insight in to how it’s done, by giving an explanation of the principle methods of rc glider launch.
 Most of the following methods can be done alone, but two of them require help from a fellow flyer.
+The methods are:

 Hand launching.